Tests for Drinking Water from Private Wells

 Maintaining your home well water system

 Arsenic is a naturally occurring element found in soil and rock and under certain conditions can be released into groundwater and enter wells.
 Elevated levels of arsenic have been found in a number of wells throughout the state with the majority of these being reported in northeastern Wisconsin.
-Because arsenic is a known carcinogen, the State of Wisconsin has recently lowered the allowable level of arsenic in drinking water to 10 micrograms per liter (ug/L, also called parts per billion or ppb).
+Because of an increased risk of health complications due to arsenic in drinking water there is a drinking water standard of parts per billion (or sometimes reported as 0.010 mg/L).

 For the most up to date information on arsenic in drinking water visit the Wisconsin DNR arsenic page.